infobloxopen/terraform-provider-bloxone/templates/guides/migration.md

 ## Backup

 Before making changes to your state, it's a good idea to back up your state file.
 Any state modification commands made using the CLI will automatically create a backup.
-If you prefer to manually back up your state file, you can copy your `terraform.tfstate` file to a backup directory.
+If you prefer to manually back up your state file, you can copy your `terraform.tfstate` file to a backup locatiohn.

 Having a backup ensures that you have a snapshot of your infrastructure's state at a specific moment, allowing you to revert or refer to it if necessary.

 ## Add new provider

-Add the new provider to your configuration.
+You will need the new provider to be added to your configuration.
 For example:

 ```terraform
 terraform {